wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 I had been producing music on a computer for ~4 years and just moved to producing Synthwave.
 The production is fairly amateurish, but not from a complete novice either.
 This should make it a reasonable starting point, since there quality won't be amazing (and thus giving AI the fair chance).

-To make the comparison even, I'll use take a 30-second clip of my song, the songs have are equal in duration.
-Also, I'll use ffmpeg to narrow it down, to a mono 128kbps mp3 file.
+To make the comparison even, I'll use take a 30-second clip of my song, so that the songs are equal in duration.
+Also, I'll render it down to a mono mp3 with a bitrate of 128kbps, further degrading the quality.
+With that, the songs should have a similar sound.

 Have a guess, which 30 second clip is from my song and which comes from MusicGen?